dancers sleeping inside a building

 The house is divided into two floors by a mezzanine.
 There three beds, one shower, two fridges put in sequences over the two levels of the building.
 Inhabitants are encouraged to move about during the night.

-While the presence of dancers is essential to the house, their actions are not themselves necessarily visible or observable.
-There is an effect of blinding by substracting the essential part of the event to the eyes of the public, both spatially behind the walls and diachonically during the night.
+While the presence of dancers is essential to the house, their actions are not necessarily visible or observable.
+There is an effect of blinding by substracting the essential part of the event to the eyes of the public, both spatially behind the walls and diachronically during the night.
 The inhabitants are both real and implied.
 Visitors may imagine the life of a dancer inside the house, but the performers are not a spectacle, rather shielding their existence from sight—an effect the placement of the blue awnings reinforces.
-Instead the architectural layout and the openings, and the placement of furnishings can be read as a proposition for a choreography of possible movements and moments.
+The architectural layout and the openings, and the placement of furnishings can be read as a proposition for a choreography of possible movements and moments.

-With its title’s reference to Trisha Brown’s Man walking down the side of a building, first performed in New York City in 1970, Dancers sleeping inside a building alludes to Brown’s practice of integrating her dancers’ habitus into the performances and of reducing them to individual gestures, while confronting direclty the dancer to the building.
+With its title’s reference to Trisha Brown’s Man walking down the side of a building, first performed in New York City in 1970, Dancers sleeping inside a building alludes to Brown’s practice of integrating her dancers’ habitus into the performances and of reducing them to individual gestures, while directly confronting the dancer to the building.